LWFlouisa/FraponicConlang/_posts/2021-11-26-literarygenres.md

 Os Horunirelisimos - Horror fiction of a fantasy fiction dynamic but without magic, usually in magical realism form.

+Os Cutonodos - A hyper specific subset of eroguro focused on beheadings exclusively.

 ## Sub Genres ( Unirelisimos )
 Os Revotisoranedos - "Dreamweaves", woven threads of people's nightmares.
 Generally overlaps with Horunirelisimos.

 ## Sub Genres ( Teconohogicos )
 Os Esoniropos - Technology focused stories about ghosts, aliens, and creatures.

+Os Cutenos - Technology focused stories about bugged or bleeding edge gadgets.
+  * Os Cutenosenodos - Technology focused stories about bleeding edge technology with plots that end in the MC's execution.